Endpoint security

 How do endpoint security and protection differ?

 The difference lies in their scope.
 Endpoint protection is just one part of the overall security strategy—it specifically targets the prevention of known, direct threats.
-Endpoint security, however, is a comprehensive approach that includes protective measures and also defends against indirect threats, such as network vulnerabilities and human error.
+Endpoint security, on the other hand, is a broader approach that includes protective measures and also defends against indirect threats, such as network vulnerabilities and human error.

 What is the difference between endpoint protection and antivirus?

 Endpoint security software protects physical, virtual, and cloud-based devices from breaches.
-Antivirus is typically just one component of this broader security solution.
+Antivirus is typically just one component of that broader solution.
 Unlike antivirus alone, endpoint security provides centralized, cloud-based management to prevent sophisticated threats, such as vulnerability exploits, phishing, and fileless malware.

 Share this post